 Though she’s been in the public eye for almost half of her life, Tulsi was incredibly shy as a young girl, preferring to be out in the waves instead of mixing it up on dry land.
 So how does a shy surfer girl become a warrior for peace on a mission to lead a government that puts people, planet and peace ahead of partisan politics dominated by corporate interests and an agenda for war?

 It all started on a small group of islands suspended in the Pacific Ocean called American Samoa.

 Surrounded by swaying palm trees, pounding surf, and luscious mountain ranges on Tutuila Island, Tulsi was born to Carol and Mike Gabbard as the fourth of five children.
-Her mother, who is Caucasian, was born in Indiana and grew up in Michigan, was raised Methodist and later found her way to Hinduism.
-Her father, who is of Samoan and European descent, grew up in the Deep South, the son of an Air Force Sergeant.
+Her mother was born in Indiana and grew up in Michigan, was raised Methodist and later found her way to Hinduism.
+Her father grew up in the Deep South, the son of an Air Force Sergeant.
 Mike went to Catholic seminary as a young man and remains a lector in the Catholic church, while also practicing yoga meditation.
 Some of Tulsi’s earliest memories are of the bright colors, beautiful sounds, and fragrant aromas of both Christian and Hindu celebrations.